-We are a nationwide eminent domain law firm that only represents property owners.
+We are an eminent domain law firm that only represents property owners.
 Our central office is located in Minneapolis which allows us to ‘get into the field’ and shake hands with property owners more frequently than we do in other states.
 While most eminent domain attorneys in Minneapolis prefer to handle cases in the Twin Cities metro area, we maintain a successful eminent domain practice throughout the state with clients throughout.

 Did you know that most eminent domain attorneys work on a contingent fee basis?
 With this fee structure, the attorney assumes the risk of earning a fee.
 Also, Minnesota law requires the government or condemning authority to pay the property owner’s attorney’s fees and costs when certain criteria are met.

 In the state of Minnesota, the eminent domain process can only be stopped if the proposed taking does not meet the requirements for public purpose or public necessity.
 If you have determined that the proposed taking does meet these requirements, then you should learn more about the Minnesota eminent domain process.

 Remember, even if the government has the right to condemn your property, they cannot dictate the price they are willing to pay; compensation is determined by the highest and best use laws for your property.